 Today's post is written by Megan Dwyre, Archivist at the National Archives at College Park “Hans Smit Duyzenkunst lent his bicycle for the evaders transport, but never got it back.
 He request you politely for an other bicycle.”
-While working on a reference request, I came across this claim from the file … Continue reading A Polite Request for a Bicycle
+Hans Smit Duyzenkunst Claim While working on a reference request, I came across this claim from the file … Continue reading A Polite Request for a Bicycle

-During World War II, many American military personnel, primarily aircrew, found themselves trapped behind enemy lines.
-The MIS-X Section of the Captured Personnel and Material Branch of the Army's Military Intelligence Service handled matters dealing with escape and evasion (E&E) out of hostile areas and intelligence operations relating to Allied prisoners of war.
-E&E training … Continue reading Identification in World War II China: Friend or Foe?
+By David Langbart During World War II, many American military personnel, primarily aircrew, found themselves trapped behind enemy lines.
+The MIS-X Section of the Captured Personnel and Material Branch of the Army's Military Intelligence Service handled matters dealing with escape and evasion (E&E) out of hostile areas and intelligence operations relating to Allied prisoners of … Continue reading Identification in World War II China: Friend or Foe?